argibson02/Day-Planner/README.md

 What to learn how to surf? **Plan it!**
  <br />

-What to schedule a block of time to sulk because you found out you're afraid of the ocean? **Plan it!**
+What to schedule a block of time to cry because you found out you're afraid of the ocean? **Plan it!**
  <br />

 What to figure out when you're available to sell your surfboard on eBay? **Plan it!**